Here you can find helpful answers to questions considering the application process for the M.A. program »Integrated Design Research«.

 You can find information about student housing on the TH Köln website housing page.
 Additionally, there are special allocated student apartments throughout Cologne made available by StudentenWerk.
 Renting a room in a shared flat (called a »WG« for short, in German) can cost approximately 300 to 500 euros per month.
 Once you are accepted, there will be more information sent to you by the KISD main office to help you in your search.

 Please note that due to the number of students in Cologne, finding accommodation can take some time.
-When accepted to KISD, you can contact the TH Köln International Office and KISD student Facebook groups to inquire about rooms for rent.
+When accepted to KISD, you can contact the TH Köln Department of International Affairs and KISD student Facebook groups to inquire about rooms for rent.

 Please be aware that there are scams targeting international students – for this reason, we do not recommend transferring money to book an apartment before meeting the people and seeing the place in person.